The Integrated Vehicle and Pollster Routing Problem: Computational experiments

+\review{ Interesting insights can be drawn from the results.
+First, it is noteworthy that the customized invocation of the \emph{NoRel} heuristic contributed significantly to finding feasible solutions in all but one instance.
+However, when comparing the \emph{NoRel} heuristic with \cref{alg_daily_plans} and the \emph{Fixing Variables Heuristic}, \emph{NoRel} outperforms \cref{alg_daily_plans} only in instance 14.
+For all other instances, the proposed algorithms achieve better solutions than \emph{NoRel}.
+It is important to remark that the \emph{Fixing Variables Heuristic} produces a marginal improvement when compared to \cref{alg_daily_plans}.

-A detailed report of the second strategy is presented in Table \ref{Solving-reduced-model}.
-Each set of stores was partitioned into \(2\) or \(4\) subsets, labeled A to D. For each subset, the number of vehicles used \( \bar{k}\), the number of active pollsters \(\bar{e}\), the cost of the half shift, and the optimality gap are included.
-The first two quantities are computed as \( \bar{k} := \sum_{k\in K} \sum_{j\in C} y_{0,j}^{k} \) and \( \bar{e} := \sum_{e\in E} \sum_{j\in C} z_{0,j}^{e} \).
-Only the partitions where {\Rmodelo} had a feasible solution for all subsets are included.
+For completeness, a detailed report on the computational results of \cref{alg_daily_plans} is provided in \cref{Solving-reduced-model}.
+Each set of stores is partitioned into \(2\) or \(4\) subsets, labeled A through D. For each subset, the table includes the number of vehicles used \(\bar{k}\), the number of active pollsters \(\bar{e}\), the cost of the half shift, and the optimality gap.
+The first two quantities are computed as

+Only partitions where {\Rmodelo} had a feasible solution for all subsets are included.
+A final column is provided with the cumulative solution times (in seconds). }